 Galesburg, IL 61401-4999

 This SIT program examines human rights, religion, politics, and cultural diversity in Morocco contextualized within the broader region and beyond.
-You will consider Morocco's cultural, historical and ecological diversity and therole Morocco has played - historically and to the present day - in relation to Africa and Europe.
+Y will consider Morocco's cultural, historical and ecological diversity and the role Morocco has played—historically and to the present day—in relation to Africa and Europe.
 A particular focus on gender issues includes looking at women's roles in contemporary Moroccan society and Moroccan feminism.

 Major topics of study include: